 CHPA recognizes that each employee can bring to work their unique life experiences, knowledge, ingenuity, innovation, self-expression, capabilities, and talent.
-We believe that our employees' differences including, but not limited to, age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, Taken together, ability, political affiliation, race, our Purpose, Values religion, sexual orientation, socioand Principles are the economic status and veteran status, enhance our culture, our reputation, foundation for P&G's and the association's achievements. unique culture.
-Our commitment to excellence, integrity, teamwork, empowerment, and development leads CHPA to foster an inclusive culture with diverse people, thoughts, and systems that will ensure a productive, safe, welcoming, and successful environment for all.
+We believe that our employees' differences including, but not limited to, age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, ability, political affiliation, race, religion, sexual orientation, socio-economic status and veteran status, enhance our culture, our reputation, and the association's achievements.